-The earliest toy trains were made from lead and had no moving parts.
-Some had wheels that turned, but these had to be pulled or pushed.
-Some of the early 19th-century push toy rails were made of tinplate, such as the big, durable, stylized locomotive toys from the U.S., that were painted gold and red and decorated with hearts and flowers. model trains in florida
+The first toy trains were made of lead and had no moving parts.
+Some had wheels which turned, but these had to be pushed or pulled.
+A few of the early 19th-century push toy trains were made from tinplate, such as the big, durable, stylized locomotive toys from the U.S., that were painted red and gold and decorated with hearts and flowers. model trains in florida

-Around 1875, technological advancements in materials and manufacturing allowed tin to be scraped, cut, wrapped, and lithographed faster than previously.
+Around 1875, technological improvements in materials and manufacturing enabled tin to be scraped, cut, rolled, and lithographed faster than previously.

-Toy trains were altered when Märklina German firm that specialized in doll house accessories, sought to create an equivalent toy for boys in which a continuous revenue stream could be ensured by purchasing add-on accessories for decades after the initial purchase.
-Along with boxed sets comprising a train and monitor, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to an operating train.
+Toy trains were revolutionized when Märklin, a German firm that specialized in doll house accessories, sought to create an equivalent toy for boys where a continuous revenue stream could be ensured by purchasing add-on accessories for years after the initial purchase.
+Along with boxed sets containing a train and monitor, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to an operating train.

-Electric trains followed, with the first appearing in 1897, produced from the U.S. firm Carlisle & Finch.
-As residential use of electricity became more prevalent from the early 20th century, electric trains gained popularity and as time went on, these electrical trains grew in sophistication, gaining light, the ability to change management, to emit a whistling sound, to smoke, to remotely couple and uncouple cars as well as load and unload freight.
-Toy trains by the first half of the 20th century were often made of lithographed tin; later trains were often made mainly of plastic.
+Electric trains followed, with the first appearing in 1897, produced by the U.S. firm Carlisle & Finch.
+As residential use of electricity became more prevalent in the early 20th century, electrical trains gained popularity and as time moved on, these electric trains grew in sophistication, gaining light, the ability to change management, to emit a whistling noise, to smoke, to remotely couple and uncouple cars as well as load and unload cargo.
+Toy trains by the first half of the 20th century were frequently made of lithographed tin; later trains were often made mainly of plastic.

-Before the 1950s, there was little distinction between toy trains and model railroads–model railroads were toys by definition.
-Pull toys and wind-up trains were marketed by kids, while electric trains were marketed towards teenagers, particularly teenaged boys.
+Pull toys and wind-up trains were marketed towards children, while electric trains were marketed towards teens, especially teenaged boys.

-Now, S gauge and O gauge railroads continue to be considered toy trains by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings created by Marx in the 1950s to the 1970s).
-However, as a result of their high price, one is more likely to locate an HO scale or N scale train set at a toy store than a O scale collection.
+Today, S gauge and O gauge railroads are still considered toy trains even by their adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings created by Marx in the 1950s into the 1970s).
+However, as a result of their high price, one is more likely to find an HO scale or N scale train set in a toy store than a O scale set.

-Many modern electric toy trains comprise sophisticated electronic equipment which emit digitized sound effects and allow the operator to securely and easily run several remote control trains on one loop of course.
-In recent decades, many toy train operators may operate a train with a TV camera in the front part of the motor and hooked up to a display, such as computer monitor.
-This will show an image, similar to that of a real (smaller size) railroad)
+Many modern electric toy trains comprise sophisticated electronics that exude digitized sound effects and allow the operator to safely and easily run multiple remote control trains on one loop of track.
+In recent decades, many toy train operators may operate a train with a TV camera at the front part of the engine and hooked up to a display, such as computer monitor.
+This will show a picture, like that of a real (smaller size) railroad.

 Thanks for your interest in model trains in florida